phalcon/documentation/docs/filter-filter.md

 ```php
 AbsInt( mixed $input ): int
 ```
-Removes any non-numeric characters, casts the value to integer and returns its absolute value.
-Internally it uses [filter_var] for the integer part, [intval][intval] for casting and [absint][absint].
+Removes any non-numeric characters, casts the value to an integer, and returns its absolute value.
+Internally it uses [filter_var] for the integer part, [intval][intval] for casting, and [absint][absint].

 #### `alnum`
 ```php
 Alnum( mixed $input ): string | array
 ```
 Removes all characters that are not numbers or characters of the alphabet.
 It uses [preg_replace][preg_replace] which can also accept arrays of strings as the parameters.

 #### `alpha`
 ```php
 Alpha( mixed $input ): string | array
 ```
 Removes all characters that are not characters of the alphabet.
 It uses [preg_replace][preg_replace] which can also accept arrays of strings as the parameters.

 #### `bool`
 ```php
 BoolVal( mixed $input ): bool
 ```
 Casts the value to a boolean.

 It also returns `true` if the value is: